Vi and Vim Text Editors commands Explained

 Inserting and appending text

 Vim uses the cursor position as the base position for editing.
-Depending on where you want to insert or edit the text in the line, you can use one of the following commands.
+You can use one of the following commands depending on where you want to insert or edit the text in the line.

 • To add text after the cursor position, press the 'a' key followed by the 'Esc' key.